asen16/high-schools-analysis/data_scraping/README.md

 Each department has 30 different datasheets.
 In this study, 3 datasheets were used to perform the necessary analyzes.
 Variables of other datasheets are shared at the end of the yok_data_scraper.py file for use in future studies.

+Each university is shown with a code on the website where the data was scraped.
+These codes are in the university_code.xlsx.

+Not all data are included in this repo.
+Only sample data for each university type are included.

 ## Starting Scraping